Alliance CaRES supports for Allegations and Investigations

 • Infant Safety and Care for Caregivers

-Despite your best efforts, foster kids sometimes get injured and allegations against the caregivers happen.
+Despite your best efforts, foster kids sometimes get injured, incidents occur, and allegations against the caregivers happen.

 These trainings are specific to investigations and allegations: